1. Home

 UNLOCK THE POWER GIRLS

-Funding for these charity programs comes from a portion of the global sales of the brand’s best-selling product―The Serum.
+Funding*3 for these charity programs comes from a portion of the global sales of the brand’s best-selling product―The Serum.
+The brand will continue to support women who have a positive impact on society and celebrate all women’s aspirations to be beautiful and strong, both inside and out.

 Shiseido Travel Retail: Supporting Marginalized Women and Girls in Cambodia

-In 2020, Shiseido Travel Retail partnered with Friends-International in the “Empower Her” initiative, an initiative that aims to help young women from disadvantaged backgrounds in Cambodia to break the cycle of poverty by providing them education, vocational beauty training, access to job placement opportunities, and support in employment.
-In support of the initiative, we have contributed cash donations and beauty products, and we are also involved in the development of the training curriculum.
-In 2022, 134 students received vocational beauty training—45 of whom were given the opportunity for employment.
+In 2020, Shiseido Travel Retail partnered with Friends-International in the “Empower Her” initiative, which aims to help young women from disadvantaged backgrounds in Cambodia break the cycle of poverty by providing them with education, vocational training, and access to job opportunities in the beauty industry.
+In support of the initiative, we have made cash donations and contributed beauty products, and we have also been involved in the development of the training curriculum.
+In 2023, 108 women received vocational beauty training, and 57 of whom were given the opportunity for employment.

 Beauty training in progress